...

 To understand sovereign spreads, think about buying a car.
 You have two choices: a new car from a famous and reliable maker (like the US Treasury) and a used car from a less-known maker (like another government).
 The price gap between these cars is similar to the sovereign spread in bonds.

-When sovereign spreads widen, it means this price gap is increasing.
+When sovereign spreads widen, the price gap increases.
 This can happen for several reasons.
-For instance, an economic downturn like a recession might make people more cautious with their money.
-Or people might be avoiding risks.
+For instance, an economic downturn like a recession might make people more cautious with their money or cause them to avoid risks.
 Also, problems in the credit default swaps (CDS) market, like bond insurance, can affect this.

 For example, if the interest rate on a bond from a particular country rises while the rate on a US Treasury bond stays the same, the sovereign spread widens.
-It’s like the used car’s price going up while the new car’s price remains steady.
+It’s like the price of a used car increases while the cost of a new car remains steady.
 This suggests that people view the country’s bonds (or the used car) as riskier than US Treasury bonds (or the new car).

 What Determines Sovereign Spreads?